 Lazy Cat Kitchen also used pickled onions for an added tang, but you swap these for raw onions in a pinch.

 Sauteed broccoli rabe

-I use pork cutlets when making schnitzel because they don’t have any bones, so they’re nica and easy to work with.
+I use pork cutlets when making schnitzel because they don’t have any bones, so they’re nice and easy to work with.
 You can also use pork chops, but you’ll have to remove the bones first.

 Fries are a great food to serve alongside any main dish – just ask my kids!